I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 He looked down again then looked up at me.

-I said in desperation, “Well, so we don’t get married and don’t have children…or…we have our children and do things our own way…” I proposed.
+“Well, so we don’t get married and don’t have children. . .or. . .we have children and do things our own way. . .”
+I proposed.

 The message seemed to be: Love is not all that matters.

 We stood in silence for another minute or two, looking into the ground for answers.
 Clarity.
-Something.
-Anything that might reverse the nature of things as they had now taken this turn.
+Something etched in the pavement.
+Anything that might reverse the nature of things as they had taken this wrong turn.

 Neither of us spoke the next two blocks to our apartment and I made a beeline to the bathroom when we got inside.
 I peed, blew my nose.
 I splashed some cold water on my face and patted it dry with a towel staring at my sad self in the mirror.
 When I emerged, Feinman was standing in the kitchen facing the bathroom door, waiting.